Search Engine Optimisation tactics are not a one size fits all approach.

 When products and services of a business are targeted at solving particular problems, you will need to incorporate both broad (long-tail) terms and niche or industry-specific keywords into your strategy.

-These keywords should be populated in your marketing materials, your website, your landing pages, and advertising.
+These keywords should be populated in your marketing materials, your website, your landing pages, and your advertising.
 For many companies, the search volume may be low, and competition for these keywords may be high, making it important to have the right materials when people respond to those keywords.

 Google algorithms use the quality of your inbound links as one of the key ranking signals.
 Therefore, Search Engine Optimisation (SEO) for B2B means consistent link building.